 - Product images (and videos).
-Take images from all angles and enable zoom in to let potential customers explore details.
+Take images from all angles and enable zoom in to let potential customers explore details (see how to make product images with a smartphone).
 And remember to always optimize your product photos!

 - Shipping and returns information.
 Summarize the main details and link to an extensive T&C page.